Daroov2000/N-C-M/README.md

 # Numerical &amp; Computational Methods
-The Pyhton Notebook is a summary of the skills I learned in this module.
+The Python Notebook is a summary of the skills I learned in this module.